 All assessment tasks are uploaded and scored using rubrics posted on the TaskstreamTM system.
 The program learning outcome statements and the QNPS standards are embedded in the rubrics so that by scoring the candidates' performances, data related to each outcome statement and each QNPS are recorded.
-Use of the Taskstream system allows all candidates' performances to be archived for analysis.
-The assessment coordinator may generate reports at any time by candidate, cohort, or program and by unit learning outcome (from the conceptual framework), SPA standard, or QNPS standard.
+Use of the Taskstream system allows all candidates' performances to be archived for review.
+Program faculty may generate reports at any time by candidate, cohort, program, unit, learning outcome, learning outcome statement, or QNPS standard.

-The unit's initial certification programs (the B.Ed. and Diploma programs) do not include teaching the discipline-specific content needed by teacher educators, thus content knowledge must be assessed through other means; for example, candidates must either have a bachelors degree in the field prior to entering the program or matching courses in the content area.
-Each program has an equivalency guideline.
+The unit's initial certification programs (the B.Ed. and Diploma programs) do not include teaching the discipline-specific content needed by teacher educators, thus content knowledge must be assessed through other means.
 The masters level programs do teach the content knowledge of their respective programs (Educational Leadership and Special Education).
-Assessment for the programs at each of the three degree levels (baccalaureate, post-baccalaureate, and graduate) are thus assessment by different approaches, as described in Table 8.
+Assessment for the programs at each of the three degree levels (baccalaureate, post-baccalaureate, and graduate) are thus assessment by different means, as described in Table 8.